top of page

 Choosing The Right Running Shoes

 Your running shoes are the single most important tool for preventing shin splints.
 They serve as your primary shock absorbers, softening the repetitive pounding.
-Without that support, your tibia takes the full force of the impact, leading to painful micro-trauma.
+Without that support, your tibia takes the full force of the impact, leading to painful micro traumas.

 Matching Your Shoes to Your Foot Type